How to Save Money In London as a Student in 2023: 10 Ways

 Being a student is fantastic, and London is one of the world’s truly great cities, but when you put the two together, money can sometimes start to feel a little tight.

 Here are some of our best money-saving tips to help you make the most of your time as a student, and make sure you’ve always got enough money left over for the things you love!

 1. Choose Your Accommodation Wisely

 It’s no secret that accommodation in London can be very expensive – so choosing your accommodation wisely is the first step to making sure your money goes further.
-At Homes for Students, we offer affordable student accommodation in London, with utility bills included in the price, so that’s one extra expense already taken care of.
+At Homes for Students, we offer affordable student accommodation in London with utility bills included in the price, so that’s one extra expense already taken care of.

-With common areas, laundry rooms and sometimes even catering included with these student halls, you’ll be able to cut back on expense and save more money – but book quickly, before the spaces all go!
+With common areas, laundry rooms and sometimes even catering included with these student halls, you’ll be able to cut back on expenses and save more money – but book quickly, before the spaces all go!

 2. Be Travel Savvy

 Getting around London can be a nightmare, but with an Oystercard and Archcard, you can save on the Tube.
 Plan out your journeys to make sure you take as few trains as possible, and if you’ve got a bike and feel confident on the roads, then use it!
 You might find that it’s easier cycling around the city than you thought, and you’ll save money and time.
 Win-win!

 3. Explore All The City Has To Offer For Free

 London doesn’t have to break the bank to be entertaining – a huge range of stunning museums, libraries, parks and landmarks are available to visit entirely for free.